MdAtiku007/CODSOFT/README.md

 # 📸 Screenshots
-Screenshots of each project are available inside their respective folders (if provided).
+Screenshots of each project are available inside their respective folders .

 # 🙌 Acknowledgements
 Special thanks to CODSOFT for the opportunity and guidance throughout the internship.
 This experience helped me strengthen my web development fundamentals and apply them in practical projects.